Madeline Island Sea Caves

 The Lake Superior Water Trail (LSWT)

 Madeline Island is one of 12 segments on the Lake Superior Water Trail (LSWT)–a network of mapped access points and recreational resources along Lake Superior’s south shore.
-A downloadable map and guide is available online, with info for paddling part or all the way around Madeline Island (pgs.
-65-73).
+A interactive map and guide is available online, with info for paddling part or all the way around Madeline Island.